Winklevoss twins say Bitcoin could become a country's currency

-NEW YORK Cameron and Tyler Winklevoss, currently making headlines with plans to launch a Bitcoin fund, said on Tuesday that they could see the digital currency becoming a country's official money.
+NEW YORK, Sept 17 Cameron and Tyler Winklevoss, currently making headlines with plans to launch a Bitcoin fund, said on Tuesday that they could see the digital currency becoming a country's official money.

 "The next step for Bitcoin is potentially becoming the currency of a country," Tyler Winklevoss said.